nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     2. Test case: `remark 1 r/Prefers Dr. Mok`<br>
         1. If the first patient had no remarks initially,
            Expected: A new remark field displaying `Prefers Dr. Mok` is added to the first patient's fields.
-Details of the edited contact are shown in the status message.
+Details of the edited patient are shown in the status message.
         2. If the first patient had remarks initially,
            Expected: First patient's remarks are edited to `Prefers Dr. Mok`.
-Details of the edited contact are shown in the status message.
+Details of the edited patient are shown in the status message.

     3. Test case: `remark 1 r/`<br>
        Expected: First patient's remarks are deleted and the remark field is no longer displayed for the patient.
-Details of the edited contact are shown in the status message.
+Details of the edited patient are shown in the status message.

     4. Test case: `remark 0 r/Prefers Dr. Mok`<br>
        Expected: No patient's remarks are edited.
-Response box displays error message: "Invalid command format! ..."
+Error details are shown in the status message.

     5. Other incorrect edit commands to try: `remark`, `remark x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous test case.